Laragear/EmailLogin/README.md

 > [!TIP]
 >
-> The metadata is not transmitted in the email link, but stored as part of the Email Login Intent inside your application cache.
+> The metadata is not transmitted in the email link but stored as part of the Email Login Intent inside your application cache.

-## Login in from a Mail
+## Login in from an Email

 The login procedure from an email must be done in two controller actions: one showing a form, and another authenticating the user.
 Both of these routes should use the `guest` middleware to avoid being hit by an authenticated user.

 > [!WARNING]
 >
 > The Log In must be done in two controller actions because **some email clients and servers will preload, cache and/or prefetch the login link**.
-While this is usually done to accelerate navigation or filter malicious sites, this will accidentally log in the user outside its device, and render subsequent login attempts unsuccessful.
+While this is usually done to speed up navigation or filter malicious sites, this will accidentally log in the user outside its device, and render further login attempts unsuccessful.
 >
-> To avoid this accidental authentication, make a route that shows a form to login, and another to authenticate the user.
+> To avoid this accidental authentication, make a route that shows a form to login and another to authenticate the user.

-Use the `LoginByEmailRequest` to return the view with the form to login, and to log in the user, on both users.
+Use the `Laragear\Http\Requests\LoginByEmailRequest` Form Request to return the view with the form to login, and to log in the user, on both users.

 - When the login is invalid or expired, an HTTP 419 (Expired) error is shown to the user instead of the view.
 Otherwise, you may use the included `laragear::email-login.web.login` view to show the form.
 - When receiving the login form submission, the user will be automatically logged in.